Fredholm notions in scale calculus and Hamiltonian Floer theory: Fredholm property for nonlinear maps

-The differentiability in all but finitely many directions (ii) is the second bullet of \cite[Prop.4.23]{hwz:gw}, but not explicitly assumed in \cite[Prop.4.26]{hwz:gw}.
-The continuity in (ii a) corresponds exactly to \cite[Prop.4.25]{hwz:gw} resp.\ \cite[Prop.4.26~(3)]{hwz:gw}.
-The sc-Fredholm property at $(0,0)$ in (iii) is also required by the first bullet of \cite[Prop.4.23]{hwz:gw} resp.\ \cite[Prop.4.26~(1)]{hwz:gw}, which moreover require the sc-Fredholm property with the same index for all sufficiently small $(r,e)$.
-The latter is stronger than our classical Fredholm, index, and regularization conditions for small $(r,0)$, but follows from (iii) together with the differentiability (ii) and the techniques of Section~\ref{s:lin}.
+The differentiability in all but finitely many directions (ii) in Definition~\ref{def:scfred} is the second bullet of \cite[Prop.4.23]{hwz:gw}, but not explicitly assumed in \cite[Prop.4.26]{hwz:gw}.
+The continuity in (ii-a) requires more local uniformity than \cite[Prop.4.25]{hwz:gw} and \cite[Prop.4.26~(3)]{hwz:gw}, which correspond to our case $e=0$.
+The sc-Fredholm property at $(0,0)$ in (iii) is also required by the first bullet of \cite[Prop.4.23]{hwz:gw} resp.\ \cite[Prop.4.26~(1)]{hwz:gw}, which moreover requires the sc-Fredholm property with the same index for all sufficiently small $(r,e)$.
+The latter is stronger than our classical Fredholm, index, and regularization conditions for small $(r,0)$, but follows from (iii) together with the continuous differentiability (ii) and the techniques of \S\ref{s:lin}.
+Conversely, the regularization property (in fact, in the stronger version of (ii) in Definition~\ref{fred op}) holds in general for linear sc-Fredholm operators by Lemma~\ref{sc is hwz} or \cite[Prop.1.1.10]{hwzbook}.